 Cruise from Baltimore, Maryland

-Historical character and convenience for boarding a Caribbean or Bermuda cruise make the Port of Baltimore stand out.
-Presently, this location is the departure point for two of the largest cruise lines, with multi-night vacations headed north toward Canada or south to the Caribbean.
-Nearby hotels, parking, and package deals make Baltimore a great location to start a cruise!
+Historical character and convenience for boarding a cruise make the Port of Baltimore stand out.
+Presently, this location is the departure point for two of the largest cruise lines, with multi-night vacations headed north toward Canada or south to Bermuda and the Caribbean islands.
+Nearby hotels, parking, and package deals make Baltimore a great location to start your cruise vacation!